 Other resources of interest:

 DPLA: The Digital Public Library of America gives you aggregated data from many libraries and archives.
 Some of the material is in the public domain while other items are under various copyright licences.
-Make sure if you decide to use material from this site that the item is licensed for what you want to do.
+Make sure if you decide to use material from this site that the item is under the correct licence for your planned usage.

 Open Access Button: Browser extension which enable users to search and download Open access articles.